Skip to main content

 How do I convert Kilogram-force per Square Centimeters to Pounds per Square Inch?

-A legacy metric unit of pressure equal to one kilogram-force applied over one square centimeter (exactly 98,066.
+A legacy metric unit of pressure equal to one kilogram-force applied over one square centimeter, formally defined as exactly 98,066.
 To convert Kilogram-force per Square Centimeters to Pounds per Square Inch, multiply by 14.2233.
 For example, 25 kgf/cm² equals 355.584 psi.

 How many Pounds per Square Inch are in 1 Kilogram-force per Square Centimeter?